zats/zats.github.io/_posts/2014-03-17-NSDate-is-a-model.markdown

 title:  "NSDate is a model not a view"
 ---

-Following code `[[NSDate date] dateByAddingTimeInterval:3 * 60 * 60]` is a really common attempt to offset current date by 3 hours from GMT.
-Despite developer's expectations, this date does not represent current time in GMT+3 time zone.
-So why is all the confusion?
+Following code `[[NSDate date] dateByAddingTimeInterval:60 * 60]` is a really common attempt to get a current date in, let's say, France.
+Despite developer's expectations, it does not represent current time in GMT+1 time zone.
+So where is all the confusion coming from?

 Let's execute `po [NSDate date]` in Xcode console.
 What are we seeing?

 Not `1395089079` but `2014-03-17 20:53:28 +0000`.
-Quick look in Xcode doesn't make it easier: `NSDate *date = [NSDate date];` is presented as `2014-03-17 22:53:28 IST`.
-Which is even worse, it shows the time zone of the developer.
+Quick look in Xcode doesn't make it clearer: `NSDate *date = [NSDate date];` is presented as `2014-03-17 22:53:28 IST` (It shows the date as it appears in the developer's time zone).
 I believe, this is what trips people up.

-In MVC sense of things, you have an `NSDate` object that is your model.
-It is agnostic to the concept of `NSTimeZone`.
-Then you have a group of APIs dealing with time zones: `NSCalendar`, `NSDateComponent`, `NSDateFormetter` etc. Those are your views: they perform calculation or "render" date into a certain presentation using specified calendar, time zone, locale etc.
+In MVC sense of things, you have an `NSDate` object representing a model.
+It is agnostic to the concept of time zone or particular localization.
+Then, you have a group of APIs dealing with displaying or parsing dates and performing calculations on them: `NSCalendar`, `NSDateComponent`, `NSDateFormetter` etc. Those are your "views".

+Just as you wouldn't store view in your database, don't store or pass around serialized dates, use NSDate instead – in the end of the day that's why it exists, to provide a good abstraction of a unix timestamp, decoupled from the way you present it to the user.

 To summarize, as soon as you received a date from web API, parse it to `NSDate`.
 Or, if API utilizes unix timestamps, use `[NSDate dateWithTimeIntervalSince1970:]`, just keep in mind that it expects seconds.
 Just before presentation to the user, render the date object into the human readable (meaning localized, time zone aware) string.